Get

 2. Your Cat Is Being Territorial

 One thing is certain: cats are territorial and known to mark.
-Since cats have scent glands in their feet and faces, they will climb on and rub on anything they want to mark.
-When they climb on the things you are using, they leave their pheromones on the items to mark it as their territory and claim it as their own.
+Since cats have scent glands in their feet and on their faces, they may climb on and rub on anything they want to mark.
+When they climb on the things you are using, they leave their pheromones on the items to mark them as their territory and claim them as their own, making them smell familiar and reassuring.

 3. Your Cat Wants Your Attention